 We do not exist only in intellectual atmospheres.
 We live material lives.
 Therefore, some social developments instigate demands for action, others are exploited by the state to create new policy or law, or change or re-entrench other policy or law.
-Specify the particular examples given to us by the author, and be ready to discuss if these examples serve her position well.
+Specify the particular examples given to us by the author, and be ready to discuss if she has identified worthwhile examples.

-Who or what comprise the state?
+Who or what make up the state?